leah-braswell/Election_Analysis/README.md

 # Election_Analysis
- A Python project that uses for loops and conditional statements with membership and logical operators to provide analysis of an election audit.

 ## Project Overview
 A Colorado Board of Elections employee has asked me to perform the following tasks in order to certify a Congressional Election.